 Do you plan to buy a home in Washington State sometime soon?
 Will you need mortgage financing to complete your purchase?
 If so, we can help.

-Sammamish Mortgage has been serving home buyers across the state for more than 20 years.
-We are a family-owned company based in Bellevue, Washington.
+Sammamish Mortgage has been serving home buyers across the state for more than 25 years.
+We are a family-owned company based in Seattle & Bellevue, Washington.
 Our pricing and business model allows us to offer highly competitive rates.
+We currently lend in all of Washington, Oregon, Idaho, and Colorado.
 Please contact us if you would like to receive a rate quote for a home loan, and pre-approval.
+Last Updated: